Heinrich von Tschirschky: Career

-Born in Dresden, he was the son of Otto von Tschirschky und Bögendorff, the Director-General of the Royal Saxon State Railways, and a member of the Tschirschky noble family.
 He joined the German foreign service in 1883, and served from 1885 to 1886 as personal secretary to Herbert von Bismarck.
 He was subsequently stationed in Vienna, Athens, Bern, Constantinople and St. Petersburg, before he became Minister Resident in Luxembourg in 1900, Prussian Envoy to Mecklenburg and the Hanse city-states in 1902.
 He also accompanied Emperor William on travels as a representative of the Foreign Office.